MAVProxyUser/YushuTechUnitreeGo1/README.md

 This handles all the MIT Scratch code blocks from the mobile client.

 # Update interface

+The firmware update interface similarly contains a vulnerability that can allow for arbitrary code execution on the dog via python.

 In Go1_2021_12_10_d799e0c3/raspi/Unitree/autostart/updateDependencies we find startup_manager.py<br>
 It declares itself to be "Unitree System Manager", and offers the following functions
 ```